RubenEschauzier/comunica-feature-link-traversal/README.md

 **[Learn more about Comunica on our website](https://comunica.dev/).**

+NOTE: This is a WIP repository, when I'm back from my holidays I will ensure all code for reproducing the link queue content analysis experiments are in one repository that is easily used for reproducing the experiments.
+If the paper is accepted, this will be in the camera-ready version.

 This is a monorepo that contains packages for allowing [Comunica](https://github.com/comunica/comunica) to link traversal-based query execution.
 If you want to _use_ an Link Traversal-enabled Comunica engine, have a look at [Comunica SPARQL Link Traversal](https://github.com/comunica/comunica-feature-link-traversal/tree/master/engines/query-sparql-link-traversal).